UlyssesZh/typhm/README.md

 #### `newLine`

-If the type of an event is `newLine`, then it asks the game to start a new line to display the objects.
+If the type of an event is `newLine`, then it asks the game to start a new line to display the notes.
 It does not need to be provided with a parameter.

-The game will not start a new line automatically when the judging line reached the end of a line.
+The game will not start a new line automatically when the judge line reached the end of a line.
 Therefore, you have to specify `newLine` events manually in the beatmap.

 #### `jumpTo`

-If the type of an event is `jumpTo`, then it asks the game to immediately move the judging line to the specified position.
+If the type of an event is `jumpTo`, then it asks the game to immediately move the judge line to the specified position.
-The parameter specifies the x-coordinate of the target position to which the judging line would jump.
+The parameter specifies the x-coordinate of the target position to which the judge line would jump.

 You should not use this event in almost all cases.
-The game will automatically jump the judging line to `16` when a [`newLine`](#newLine) event occurs.
+The game will automatically jump the judge line to `16` when a [`newLine`](#newLine) event occurs.

-However, in some rare cases (e.g., you want to make the judging line moves to the left), this event is useful.
+However, in some rare cases (e.g., you want to make the judge line moves to the left), this event is useful.

-Note that you should not try to make the judging line passes through the same section of a line for more than once because it will make the judging line passes objects that should not be hit at the time when the passing occurs.
+Note that you should not try to make the judge line passes through the same section of a line for more than once because it will make the judge line passes notes that should not be hit at the time when the passing occurs.